Sensational Sindhu tames China's Bing Jiao to secure second successive Olympic medal | Sports-Games

 The Indian stepped up the pace after the break to gather three more points and looked in total control to pocket the opening game when her opponent went wide.

-After the change of ends, Sindhu continued her aggressive game, egged on by coach Park Tae-Sang from the sidelines, to lead 4-1 with a cross-court return.
+After change of ends, Sindhu continued her aggressive game, egged on by coach Park Tae-Sang from the sidelines, to lead 4-1 with a cross court return.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)